Summary:

 Can clearing app data help when the VPN isn’t working?

 Yes.
 Clearing cache and data can remove stale location data that triggers blocks.
 If you reinstall, re-authenticate and reconfigure permissions as needed.
-Vpn connected but no internet heres how to fix it

 Will using a VPN affect my winnings or bets?

 Using a VPN in a way that violates the operator’s terms could risk bans or forfeiture of winnings.
 Always follow local laws and the lottery provider’s terms of service.
+Ubiquiti router vpn setup guide for UniFi Dream Machine USG EdgeRouter and remote access VPN configuration

 Are there legal risks to bypassing geo-checks with a VPN?